RonPieket/BinaryRelations/README.md

 recommend that you only use simple types, such as `int` and `enum`, and possibly `std::string`.

-This is the entire OneToMany API:
+This is the entire OneToMany API.
+[Click here for the full documentation](ronpieket.github.io/BinaryRelations).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 OneToMany: